madisuryapr/madisuryapr/README.md

 Muhammad Adisurya Pratama is my name, however, you can call me Adisurya in short.
 I graduated from Lambung Mangkurat University, majoring Development Economics.
 Having one year of experience as a Research Assistant at the Central Bank of Indonesia, I built and designed commercial bank deposit rates for 47 banks in Indonesia.
 Furthermore, I also learned to provide structural thinking and effective communication in conveying research findings.
 Additionally, I was also supervised by a senior researcher in preparing and creating lecture materials regarding Open Economy.
 One of experience has provided me with solid interest to Business Intelligence and Data Analytics.

-Currently, I focus in continuing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence (such as Tableau and SQL).
+Currently, I focus in continuing my learning progress and enhancing technical skills around Data Analytics and Business Intelligence (such as Tableau and Structured Query Languages/SQL).
 Furthermore, my domain knowledge are around Econometrics, Macroeconomic, Time Series Analysis and Statistics for Economics and Business.
-In supporting my analytics work, I utilize Structured Query Languages (SQL) and Data Visualization softwares, including:
+In supporting my analytics work, I utilize SQL and Data Visualization softwares, including:
 - ✴️ PostgreSQL 15
 - ✳️ DataGrip 2022
 - ✴️ Tableau